HJRaBob/TIL/Sick_Dan/Readme.md

-This program need data.txt loacates in upper folder
+This program needs data.txt loacates in upper folder